alphagov/govuk-design-system/src/get-started/new-typography-scale/index.md

 If your service uses custom elements made using GOV.UK Frontend, test your service against the new typography scale to assess if you need to make any adjustments.
 Some key things to look for are:

 - Spacing.
 With the increased font sizes, your custom elements may now look squashed on small screens.
-- Specific positioning values.
-For example an absolutely positioned element.
-These values may need to be adjusted
+- specific positioning values – you may need to adjust these values, for example an `absolute` positioned element